utnet-org/contract-new-project-template/lockup/README.md

 This contract acts as an escrow that locks and holds an owner's tokens for a lockup period.
 The contract consists of lockup and vesting processes that go simultaneously.
-A high-level overview could be found [in NEAR wiki](https://wiki.utnet.org/overview/tokenomics/lockups).
+A high-level overview could be found [in Utility wiki](https://wiki.utnet.org/overview/tokenomics/lockups).

 A lockup period starts from the specified timestamp and lasts for the specified duration.
 Tokens will be unlocked liuncly.